carlosug/agent.rse/README.md

 **Agent.rse** autonomously explore multiple tools to:

-- repair issues in installation-related GitHub readmes,
+- search intallation-related section,
-- find cybersecurity vulnerabilities (by solving Capture The Flag challenges),
+- detect installation methods (plans and steps),
-- simplify plans installation, or
+- repair installation methods,
-- generate plans for installation
+- generate installation methods.

 **Agent.rse** is built and maintained by researchers from OEG group.
 It's an academic research project started at UPM University as part of my PhD thesis.